Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 read failures encountered on each component.
 Disk scrubbing is supported for all RAID level in NetBSD.

 Starting a scrub on a raid device is done by using raidctl.
-Scrubbing can be done accross certain portion of the disks or the entire disks in the array.
+Scrubbing can be done across certain portion of the disks or the entire disks in the array.

 - Usage